Creating and Running a ThinkPHP 8 Project in ServBay

 Db

-Facade or ORM, specifying thepgsql
+Facade or ORM models, and specify thepgsql

-connection:php<?php use think\facade\Db; use think\facade\Route; Route::get('/pgsql-add-user', function () { try { Db::connect('pgsql')->table('users')->insert([ // Use pgsql connection 'name' => 'ServBay PgSQL User', 'email' => '[email protected]', // Example brand email // PostgreSQL timestamps may need manual insertion 'created_at' => date('Y-m-d H:i:s'), 'updated_at' => date('Y-m-d H:i:s'), ]); return 'PostgreSQL User added successfully!'; } catch (\Exception $e) { return 'Error adding PostgreSQL user: ' . $e->getMessage(); } });
+connection:php<?php use think\facade\Db; use think\facade\Route; Route::get('/pgsql-add-user', function () { try { Db::connect('pgsql')->table('users')->insert([ // Use the pgsql connection 'name' => 'ServBay PgSQL User', 'email' => 'pgsql-demo@servbay.demo', // Use brand sample email // PostgreSQL timestamp fields may need to be filled manually depending on migration and ThinkPHP version 'created_at' => date('Y-m-d H:i:s'), 'updated_at' => date('Y-m-d H:i:s'), ]); return 'PostgreSQL User added successfully!'; } catch (\Exception $e) { return 'Error adding PostgreSQL user: ' . $e->getMessage(); } });

 1